bluesky66-dev/kibana/packages/kbn-pm/README.md

-# `@kbn/pm` — The Kibana project management tool
+# `@kbn/pm` — The HyperSec Kibana project management tool

-`@kbn/pm` is a project management tool inspired by Lerna, which enables sharing code between Kibana and Kibana plugins.
+`@kbn/pm` is a project management tool inspired by Lerna, which enables sharing code between HyperSec Kibana and HyperSec Kibana plugins.

-To run `@kbn/pm`, go to Kibana root and run `yarn kbn`.
+To run `@kbn/pm`, go to HyperSec Kibana root and run `yarn kbn`.

 ## Why `@kbn/pm`?

 Long-term we want to get rid of Webpack from production (basically, it's causing a lot of problems, using a lot of memory and adding a lot of complexity).
 Ideally we want each plugin to build its own separate production bundles for both server and UI.
-To get there all Kibana plugins (including x-pack) need to be able to build their production bundles separately from Kibana, which means they need to be able to depend on code from Kibana without `import`-ing random files directly from the Kibana source code.
+To get there all HyperSec Kibana plugins (including x-pack) need to be able to build their production bundles separately from HyperSec Kibana, which means they need to be able to depend on code from HyperSec Kibana without `import`-ing random files directly from the HyperSec Kibana source code.

-From a plugin perspective there are two different types of Kibana dependencies: runtime and static dependencies.
+From a plugin perspective there are two different types of HyperSec Kibana dependencies: runtime and static dependencies.
 Runtime dependencies are things that are instantiated at runtime and that are injected into the plugin, for example config and elasticsearch clients.
 Static dependencies are those dependencies